 A Newfies weight should fit their frame.

-I feel the bigger they are, the quicker their bodies wear out.
+The bigger they are the quicker that their bodies wear out.

 Their whole body.

 Of course, that’s not always the case, but more often than not it is.
 Carrying around that much weight WILL eventually put a strain on their body, organs, joints..etc.